15 Essential Items for Boondocking in a Campervan

 Essential items for boondocking

-Camping for a couple nights or a whole month requires planning ahead to make sure you have the needed items to make boondocking enjoyable and safe.
+Whether you are camping for a couple nights or a whole month on rugged terrain or beautiful secluded beaches, it requires planning ahead to make sure you have essential items to make your boondocking experience more enjoyable and safer.

-I created this list as a guide for you of items we have found useful while boondocking in the middle of nowhere.
-We have each of these items in our van and use them when we are camping.
-We have taken a couple month long trips and have found each of these items useful and needed.
+I have created this guide for you of items we have found useful while boondocking in the middle of nowhere.
+We have each of these items in our van and use them every time we are camping.
+We have taken short 2-week trips and month-long trips and have found each of these items necessary for life off grid.

-I hope your camping trips are enjoyable and that these items help make it much easier for you to enjoy your time camping.
+I hope your camping trips are enjoyable and comfortable and that these items help make it much easier for you to enjoy your time camping.

 When I finished the build of my van and was looking for a generator to charge my batteries someone suggested a WEN generator.
-This model is comparable to a Honda but much cheaper.
-It is pretty quiet and easy to use.
-Once filled with gas it will last about 10 hours until the gas runs out.
-It also has outlets on it so you can charge your cell phone or plug something in as it is charging.
+This WEN generator is comparable to the Honda brand but much cheaper and is really quiet and easy to use.
+Once filled with gas it will run about 10-12 hours before the gas runs out.
+The generator also has outlets on it so you can charge your cell phone or plug something into it as it is charging.
 I have had really good luck with this generator and would highly recommend it.

-I needed to have water for cleaning or emergencies while traveling so I purchased two 6 gallon water jugs.
-The ones I purchased are no longer available on Amazon but you can find them through Wal-mart.
-They are two slim canisters that I sit side by side under my sink.
-They are only $16.88 per jug as of June 2023.
+I needed to have water for cleaning dishes, washing our hands or emergencies while traveling so I purchased two 6-gallon water jugs.
+The ones I purchased are no longer available on Amazon, but this one is similar.
+These two slim canisters can sit side by side under my sink in our campervan allowing space for other needed food items.

-I bought a couple different fans for our van.
-One plugs in so we can use it if we have power.
-The other is battery operated that we can use if we run out of power and still need a fan to sleep at night.
-The battery will last for a while depending on the heat.
-If it is super hot, over 100 degrees, the battery will only last 4-6 hours.
+I bought a couple different fans for our van over the years.
+I like to purchase fans that run off of battery or can be plugged in when attached to power.
+The batteries in the fan will last for a while depending on the heat.
+If it is super-hot, over 100 degrees, the battery will only last 4-6 hours.
 But without the extreme heat this battery will last for months.
-This fan is similar to the one we bought or you could purchase this one from Amazon that hangs from the ceiling also.
+This fan is similar to the one we bought which is from Walmart, or you could purchase this one from Amazon that hangs from the ceiling, or this fan is similar to the one we use and can be purchased on Amazon.

 DON’T FORGET EXTRA BATTERIES FOR THE FAN AND FLASHLIGHTS